yuanqing/create-figma-plugin/docs/utility-functions.md

 ### showUI(options *[, data]*)

-Renders the UI correponding to the command in an `<iframe>`.
+Renders the UI correponding to the command in a modal within the Figma UI.
 Specify the width, height, and visibility of the UI via `options`.
 Optionally pass on some initialising `data` from the command to the UI.

 See the [recipe for adding a UI to a plugin command](/docs/recipes/ui.md#readme).